chrisckc/DotNetCoreAngularHMR-Spa/Readme.md

 ### Running and Building

-To run in Development mode
+To run in Development mode (need to run the Angular app and the dotnet app separately)

 Open a terminal in ClientApp dir:
 ```sh